JustSomeBrosDoingScience/SCIENCE/CS36110/ANN/ArtificialNeuralNetworks.md

 Blue units = Input layer - the features of a single example in the training set X

 Red numbers = Theta - the weights of the input to the next layer.
+Assume that the network has finished training and these vlues of Theta are the results.

 ###Truth table with threshold activation function